-Other hazards noted were electrical appliances left on in the home, a pet’s access to dangerous plants, holiday food and decorations and issues related to weather.
+The biggest safety hazard consistently witnessed by pet sitters during the holidays is a pet’s access to dangerous materials in the home that can be easily ingested.
+Other hazards are electrical appliances left on in the home, a pet’s access to dangerous plants, holiday food and decorations and issues related to weather.

-Some of the most frequently recommended cautions are:
+Here are some of the most frequently recommended holiday cautions for pets:

 • Holiday treats, such as rich, fatty scraps, bones from pork and poultry, alcoholic beverages, chocolate and other sweets and candies can be harmful or toxic to pets.

 • Pine tree water can be poisonous, so be sure to cover open tree stand bases.
 The tree should be secure to the wall with strong wire or twine because a toppling tree can cause serious injuries to dogs and cats.